-Generally, you are responsible for disclosing only information within your personal knowledge, but that doesn’t mean you’ll always have an adequate defense if you are sued over an obvious defect or in cases where the law requires you to determine whether a defect exists.
+Generally, you are only responsible for disclosing information within your personal knowledge, but that doesn’t mean you’ll always have an adequate defense if you are sued over an obvious defect or in cases where the law requires you to determine whether a defect exists.